sygmaprotocol/sygma-relayer/README.md

    evm-cli erc20 deposit [flags]

 Flags:
       --amount string      Amount to deposit
-      --ber string                        Base rate(required when fee handler with oracle is in use) --bridge string                     Address of bridge contract
+      --bridge string      Address of bridge contract
-      --dest-gas-price uint               Destination domain gas price(required when fee handler with oracle is in use) --dest-native-token-decimals uint   Destination domain native token decimals(required when fee handler with oracle is in use)
-      --erc20-token-decimals uint         ERC20 token decimals
+      --decimals uint      ERC20 token decimals
-      --expire-timestamp int              Rate expire timestamp in unix time, the number of seconds elapsed since January 1, 1970 UTC(required when fee handler with oracle is in use)
+      --domain uint8       Destination domain ID
       --fee uint           Fee to be taken when making a deposit.
 Only provide this flag if basic fee handler is in use, fee is in wei
-      --fee-handler-with-oracle           Indicator if fee with oracle is in use --fee-oracle-signature string       Signature of the fee oracle in hex string without prefix(required when fee handler with oracle is in use)
-      --from-domain uint8                 Source domain ID(required when fee handler with oracle is in use) -h, --help                              help for deposit
+      --fee-data string    Fee data.
+Only provide this flag if fee handler with oracle is in use -h, --help               help for deposit
       --priority string    Transaction priority speed (default "none") --recipient string   Address of recipient
       --resource string    Resource ID for transfer
-      --ter string                        Token rate(required when fee handler with oracle is in use) --to-domain uint8                   Destination domain ID
 ```

 #### `mint`